 February 10, 2025

-We are happy to congratulate Chuanmu for his successfull doctoral defence
+We are happy to congratulate Chuanmu for his successful doctoral defence

 In a successful examination on 10.02.2025, Chuanmu defended his doctoral thesis with the topic: 'Spinel and Perovskite-based Transition Metal Oxide Single Crystal Model Catalysts for Electrochemical Water Oxidation'